 Before you paste the first strip of wallpaper, use a plumb line or spirit level and pencil to mark a vertical guideline on the wall.
-This line should be approximately 1/2″ (12mm) away from the edge of the first strip of wallpaper as shown in fig 1 below.
+It should be approximately 1/2″ (12mm) away from the edge of the first strip of wallpaper.
+As shown in the image below.

-I always have two buckets or trays; one for the wallpaper paste and the other half-filled with warm water and a clean cloth for wiping down the pasting table after each strip of wallpaper has been pasted, thus ensuring no paste is left behind to stick to the next strip of wallpaper.
+I always have two buckets or trays; one for the wallpaper paste and the other half-filled with warm water and a clean cloth for wiping down the pasting table.
+Do this after pasting each strip of wallpaper, thus ensuring no paste is left behind to stick to the next one.

-Cut the first strip of wallpaper to length remembering to add 6″ (150mm) for trimming and place it face down on the pasting table.
+Cut the first strip of wallpaper to length remembering to add 6″ (150mm) for trimming.
+Place it face down on the pasting table.

-Check the wallpaper has the correct orientation, or in other words start to paste each strip of wallpaper from the top edge, apply the paste from the centre of the paper in a herringbone fashion making sure all the paper is covered.
+Check the wallpaper has the correct orientation.
+Apply the paste from the centre of the paper in a herringbone fashion making sure all the paper is covered.
+Especially corners and edges.

-The strip of wallpaper will more than likely be longer than the pasting table so when you have pasted as far along the table as you can you need to fold the pasted paper back on itself like a concertina.
+The strip of wallpaper will more than likely be longer than the pasting table.
+When you’ve pasted as far along the table as you can, fold the pasted paper back on itself concertina style.

-Wipe away any paste on the table and slide the strip of wallpaper along the table and paste the remainder until the whole length has been pasted.
+Wipe away any paste on the table.
+Slide the strip of wallpaper along the table and paste the remaining area until the whole length is pasted.

-Set this strip down to one side and allow the paste to soak in – each roll of wallpaper usually has instructions with regard to soaking times and while it is soaking you can wipe down the table ready for the next strip of wallpaper.
+Set this strip down to one side and allow the paste to soak in.
+Each roll of wallpaper usually has instructions with regard to soaking times.
+While it’s soaking, wipe down the table ready for the next strip of wallpaper.

-(Wallpaper expands a little when pasted so the soaking time allows for this to occur before it is hung on the wall).
+(Wallpaper expands when pasted so the soaking time allows for this to occur before it is hung on the wall).

 When the wallpaper has had adequate time to soak it is ready to hang

-Starting at the top of the wall, unravel the first part of your ‘concertina’ of wallpaper and stick it to the wall, all the time checking the edge is inline with your plumb line.
+Starting at the top of the wall, unravel the first wallpaper strip and stick it to the wall.
+Checking all the time that the edge is inline with your plumb line.

-The first 2 – 3ft (600 – 900mm) of wallpaper can just be ‘tacked on’ to make it easier for you to line it up.
-When you are sure the wallpaper edge is inline with the plumb line it can be brushed flat onto the wall using the wallpaper brush.
+The first 2 – 3ft (600 – 900mm) of wallpaper can be ‘tacked on’ to make it easier to line up.
+When the wallpaper edge is inline with the plumb line, use a wallpaper brush to create a firmer fixing.

 Now unravel each section of the ‘concertina’ of wallpaper brushing it flat as you go until you reach the bottom.
-Go back over it brushing out any trapped air bubbles, again in a herringbone fashion from the centre, checking all the edges are stuck down.
+Go back over it brushing out any trapped air bubbles.
+Follow the same herringbone pattern from the centre, checking all the edges are stuck down.